Les Placelles - holiday gite apartment in SW France (Lot)

 Rocamadour, St Cirq-Lapopie, Figeac, Padirac, Sarlat, Souillac, Domme and Martel are just some of the beautiful, historical sites waiting to beguile you.
-Prehistoric caves, chateaux, gardens, parks, museums and churches abound and you'll even find safe swimming lakes and theme parks for the kids.
+Prehistoric caves, chateaux, gardens, parks, museums and churches abound and you'll even find safe swimming lakes and theme parks for the young at heart.

 In summer the towns and villages are alive with colourful markets, fetes and festivals, concerts and lively street entertainment; in the cooler months the more serious business of gastronomy takes over and markets devoted to truffles, walnuts, chestnuts and foie gras take precedence.
 Whatever season you choose to visit, don't rush ... you'll want to stop and explore each charming village en route, pull over to admire the breath-taking views, or sample some tasty delight on offer at a fete or friendly, reasonably-priced restaurant ... and there are many more gastronomic delicacies in this bountiful area ... duck and goose confit, wild mushrooms, saffron, asparagus, melons, strawberries, cabecou (the local goats' cheese), succulent beef from neighbouring Limousin or herb-fed lamb from the Causses, the great black wines of Cahors...
 Bon appetit!